Do Cheaters Feel Guilty? What I Learned After Being the Cheater

 Please read the main article: Healing After Betrayal: Understanding Cheater Psychology, Betrayal Trauma and Reclaiming Yourself

-This isn’t a post defending cheating.
+This article isn’t a defence of cheating.

 “I didn’t just betray my partner—I betrayed myself.
 And that pain lives in the body until you face it.” – Sy